greenbone/.github/conventional-commits/README.md

 changelog entries for release notes.
 At Greenbone [pontos] is used to derive release notes from the git history automatically.

-## Why do we want to use conventional commits?
+## Why do we want to use Conventional Commits?

 Manually handling and maintaining changelog files leads to several issues especially when having to maintain several release branches: